-- affords ample practical experience in YOUR field of expertise.
+- demonstrates ample practical experience in YOUR field of expertise.

 - has already successfully managed projects in YOUR subject areas.

-I capture the spirit of the times and fashion masterpieces for you: texts that sell and convince.
+I capture the spirit of the times and fashion masterpieces for you.
+Creating texts that sell and convince.

 Workflow in marketing translation

 Copywriting across linguistic borders is a complex, multilayered process.
 Particularly when planned strategically and executed impeccably.
-To recap: feelings, messages, emotions and connotations should be conveyed.
+To recap: feelings, messages, emotions and connotations must be conveyed.
 From the foreign language into the mother tongue.
 From one culture to another.
-It involves far more than just creating advertising copy – that is in itself a demanding task.
+It involves far more than just creating advertising copy – in itself a demanding task.